 When you have to take time off from work or when you need to seek medical attention for your injuries, these financial losses are referred to as economic damages.
 Other financial damages might include the loss of your earning capacity and property damages, among others.

 Non-economic damages reflect every loss that has nothing to do with your finances and everything to do with your lifestyle and psychological state.
-Your pain and suffering, loss of household services, inconvenience, loss of companionship and love, emotional distress, and loss of enjoyment of life will fall into this category of losses.
+Your pain and suffering, loss of household services, inconvenience, loss of companionship and love, emotional distress, and loss of enjoyment of life will fall into this category.

-Punitive damages are a class all their own and are only awarded by the judge when the defendant’s actions are so egregious or have the intention of being harmful that the judge finds it necessary to punish the defendant.
-By making an example of the defendant, the judge is sending a message to future wrongdoers that these types of actions are not going to be tolerated by the Tennessee court system.
+Punitive damages are a class all their own and are only awarded by the judge when the defendant’s actions are egregious or have the intention of being harmful that the judge finds it necessary to punish the defendant.
+By making an example of the defendant, the judge is sending a message to future wrongdoers that the Nashville and Tennessee court system is not going to tolerate these types of actions.